Web 2.0 Logo

 THE RISE OF WEB SERVICES

-The public face of Web 2.0 may very much be focused on those websites like MySpace and YouTube that facilitate free interpersonal content sharing.
+The public face of Web 2.0 may very much be focused on those websites like Facebook and YouTube that facilitate free interpersonal content sharing.
 However, at least as important in terms of the business implications of Web 2.0 is the second key aspect of web services.
 In essence, whilst interpersonal computing is concerned with improving the scope and quality of the interconnections that may exist between two or more people, web services enable improvements in the scope and quality of interconnections that may exist between two or more different web resources, and hence between those organizations that deliver them.

-Web services can most simply be thought of as components of online functionality that can be plugged together -- or "mashed" -- like a kind of digital lego.
-So, to take a practical example, if an organization needs to take credit card payments online, it can either set up its own merchant bank account, or -- more sensibly -- integrate the web service of a payment service provider (PSP) like Worldpay, Netbanx or Paypal into its site.
+To take a practical example, if an organization needs to take credit card payments online, it can either set up its own merchant bank account, or -- more sensibly -- can integrate the web service of a payment service provider (PSP) like Worldpay, Netbanx or Paypal into its site.
 Visitors will make their purchase from the company's own website, but will then be transported to the PSP's website to where they will enter their credit card details and payment will be arranged.
 All of this will happen automatically, with two organizations having their offering electronically integrated online.

-Other examples of web services include Google Analytics -- which can be easily be "plugged" into any website to enable traffic analysis -- as well as Google Checkout.
+Other examples of web services include Google Analytics -- which can be easily be "plugged" into any website to enable traffic analysis -- as well as Google Wallet.
 The latter not only handles online payments, but also provides shopping cart facilities for larger retailers, as well as simple "Buy Now buttons" that can be used by smaller websites wanting to offer a few items for sale without the hassle of setting up their own e-tail facility.

-In a business context, web services are frequently linked to the broader concept of developing a service-orientated architecture (SOA) whereby business activities are broken down into distinct processes that can then be delivered via a mashup of web services purchased from several organizations and subsequently inter-linked online.
+In a business context, web services are frequently linked to the broader concept of developing a service-orientated architecture (SOA) whereby business activities are broken down into distinct processes that can then be delivered via a mashup of web services purchased from several organizations and subsequently interlinked online.
 The business activity of selling something to a customer, for example, can be broken down into the processes of taking their order, taking their money, and providing them with the goods concerned.
-As already discussed, a company's own website could be used to take customer order details, with the services of a payment service provider inter-linked to process credit card payments, and a shipping company (such as Federal Express) also inter-linked via web services to facilitate both the delivery of goods and online delivery tracking.
+As already discussed, a company's own website could be used to take customer order details, with the services of a payment service provider interlinked to process credit card payments, and a shipping company (such as Federal Express) also interlinked via web services to facilitate both the delivery of goods and online delivery tracking.

 A business selling goods to a customer via the above online arrangement (which offers the customer a seamless service from three distinct companies inter-linked via web services) is often described as loosely coupled.
 This is because the specific services used within their overall business process could easily be removed and replaced with those offered by other providers.
 The company could, for example, relatively easily switch from one payment service provider or shipping company to another due the flexibility inherent in coupling computer systems and hence organizations together via Internet technology.